 Hip-Hop Studies and Visual Culture minor

-NEW!
-Hip-Hop and Visual Culture minor, Visual Communication & Digital Media Arts (VCDMA).
+Hip-Hop and Visual Culture minor, Visual Communication & Digital Media Arts (VCDMA)

-Description: Starting in Fall 2016, the Department of Fine and Performing Arts, College of Arts & Sciences through the Visual Communication & Digital Media Arts (VCDMA) program will offer a new and interdisciplinary minor in Hip-Hop Studies and Visual Culture (HHVC).
+Description: The Department of Fine and Performing Arts, College of Arts & Sciences through the Visual Communication & Digital Media Arts (VCDMA) program will offer a new and interdisciplinary minor in Hip-Hop Studies and Visual Culture (HHVC).